- Central America

 But we hope you stick around.
 We’re just getting started at something pretty good.

 Join Legends of the Wild in a collaboration with Last Frontiers Trekking, Ltd., and Global Primates Network on this research expedition.
 This is a chance to learn more about the elusive snow leopard!
+There are few animals in the world more mysterious than these “mountain ghosts”.

 This exciting 10-day trip takes you into Annapurna to witness first-hand the research and efforts that are being placed into protecting snow leopards.
 Over 5 days, you will trek to several camera trapping sites alongside a field biologist who has been collecting data in the region since 2006.